MC is spread over four departments, each with its own communication specialism.

 twente university fund

 The Alumni & Development Office provides policy support regarding the management of the Twente University Fund and coordinates the allocation of its financial resources.
-The Office also organizes fundraising activities, which include an annual campaign targeted at alumni, former staff and external relations, managing donations from high-net-worth individuals, and raising money via its crowdfunding platform.
+The Office also organises fundraising activities, which include an annual campaign targeted at alumni, former staff and external relations, managing donations from high-net-worth individuals, and raising money via its crowdfunding platform.

 Another important task of the Alumni & Development Office is to support researchers looking to connect with charities, asset funds, family foundations and high-net-worth individuals.
 In addition, the Office maintains contacts with banks and notaries with the aim of promoting the University of Twente as a potential charity.
 Finally, the Office is responsible for both large- and small-scale fundraising campaigns commissioned by the Executive Board, various institutes and researchers.
 For more information about the Twente University Fund, visit their webpage.